JNP-Solutions/Slacken/metrics/README.md

 ### heuristicTaxa.tsv

 The file `heuristicTaxa.tsv` contains details about the taxon sets detected by the various heuristics (R1, R10, R100) during 2-step classification.
-Each line corresponds to one run of Slacken with a given sample family, genomic library, and heuristic.
+Each line corresponds to one multi-sample run of Slacken with a given sample family, genomic library, and heuristic.

 * Type: in silico or CAMI2 samples
 * Dataset: sample family, e.g. strain/marine/plant_associated for CAMI2, or the noise model for in silico samples.